fmstacco/its4kids/README.md

 # **Its4kids - Project Portfolio 4**

-Its4kids is an environment to get and share play ideas for children by people interested in contributing to a more playing world, such as parents, educators, as well as future education professionals...
+Its4kids Blog is an online environment with an array of play ideas tailored to children of diverse ages.
+It is a place where parents and educators alike can find inspiration to connect with their children through play.
+Parents and educators can also contribute their own play ideas to the community.
+Whether you are a parent looking to make lasting memories with your little ones or an educator seeking innovative approaches,  Its4kids blog is your ultimate destination.

 This is a fictional website that was created for Portfolio Project 4  - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).